TheBIMsider/just-the-fields/README.md

 Templates control layout only.
 They cannot change app behavior or data.
+Want the how-to?
+Start here: [Templates in JTF](docs/templates.md)

 ---

 ## Getting started with templates

 - Click **Download** in the Templates panel to get a starter file
-- Or open the [starter templates page](https://thebimsider.github.io/just-the-fields/templates/index.html) (save the file locally if it opens in your browser)
+- Or open the [starter templates page](https://thebimsider.github.io/just-the-fields/templates/index.html) (if it opens in your browser, use Save As)
 - Edit paths and labels
 - Upload the template back into JTF
+- Read the full guide: [Templates in JTF](docs/templates.md)

 ---